 9. Ignoring the complaints and concerns from customers, homeowners, builders, contractors, lumber yards, building supply stores, and others, Defendants failed to implement any changes or improvements to their trim board products or warranty procedures to remedy the defects associated with their products.
-Rather, Defendants continued to use untreated Radiata Pine in the manufacture of their trim board products.
+Rather, Defendants continued to use untreated Radiata Pine in the manufacture of their trim board products and rely on the barrier approach, which face seals the wood substrate to prevent it from getting wet enough to decay and rot.